xpepermint/socketio-boilerplate/README.md

 * Centralized configuration

+* Api integration

 * ES6 syntax

 # Setup

-Follow these steps to start developing your next Socket.io app.
+This app is configure to work with [express-api-boilerplate](https://github.com/xpepermint/express-api-boilerplate) out of the box.
+To quickly run the application without modifying it, make sure that the api is running, then follow the steps below to start developing your next React app.

 * Download this project source `git clone https://github.com/xpepermint/socketio-boilerplate`.